amirci/amirci.github.io/_posts/2024-04-02-refactoring-changes.markdown

 // Possible values for the type of change type ValidColumnChange = RemoveColumn | AddColumn | RenameColumn;

-// But sometimes we have change that should be ignored type NoChange = { type: 'none' };
+// But sometimes a change should be ignored type NoChange = { type: 'none' };

 // The actual type combines both